 The majority of those in attendance at the meeting must be Members for the administrative area of that LPS Committee.

-Chairman: A chairman for each LPS administrative area is elected at the first LPS committee meeting to be convened after the Authority annual meeting.
+Chair: A chair for each LPS administrative area is elected at the first LPS committee meeting to be convened after the Authority annual meeting.

-Meetings: August/September, November, February/March, May/June
+Meetings: August/September, November, February/March

 Appointments and Disputes Committee